 Following Vettel's departure to Ferrari, Ricciardo will be the more experienced driver at Red Bull in 2015 alongside Russian prodigy Daniil Kvyat.

 Daniel Ricciardo was able to turn his impressive raw pace into victories in 2014 but also showed his wonderful overtaking ability behind the wheel of a competitive car.
 Good tyre management also played a part in some of his best results from his first season at Red Bull.

 His first victory in Canada was a memorable moment but his thrilling drive in Hungary, where he dispatched both Lewis Hamilton and Fernando Alonso in the closing laps, capped his remarkable breakthrough 2014 season.

 Losing out to Mikhail Aleshin in the final round of the Formula Renault 3.5 series in 2010, being passed by the Russian on track in the final race to miss out on the title by two points.

 "It's a dream come true for me - for the first time on an F1 starting grid!
 I had to pinch myself a couple of times to be sure that it's real."

 "My competitiveness is going to keep growing and I guess we'll see more of it this year.
 But I'll try to contain it so I don't come across like a dickhead or something."

-Ricciardo stars in an upcoming Red Bull television series called 'Destination One', which follows his career path in to Formula One.
+Ricciardo starred in a Red Bull television series called 'Destination One', which followed his career path in to Formula One.

 Wehrlein tops final test day as McLaren-Honda has more issues (November 26, 2014)